joelandman/nyble/README.md

 ### Build variables

 Several important variables used for the build are
 * DISTRO : which distribution you will use as the base of your image.
-Current choices are debian9 and centos7
+Current choices are debian9, debian10, ubuntu18.04, ubuntu20.04, and centos7.
+Centos8 is in process.

 * TARGET : top level scratch directory for building the image.
 Defaults to ```/mnt/root```.